-Eco-Site in conjunction with T-Mobile (the applicants) are requesting approval of a Wireless Use by Special Review-SDP application in order to construct a stealth cell tower on a parcel of land within Quarry Mesa Open Space (Figure 1).
-The parcel is generally located north of the intersection of Crystal Valley Parkway and Mighty Oaks Street and next to an existing water tank within the Crystal Valley Ranch neighborhood.
+Eco-Site in conjunction with T-Mobile (the applicants) are requesting approval of a Wireless Use by Special Review-Site Development Plan (UBSR-SDP) application in order to construct a stealth cell tower (cell tower) on a parcel of land within Quarry Mesa Open Space (Figure1).
+The parcel is generally located north of the intersection of Crystal Valley Parkway and Mighty Oaks Street and next to an existing Town water tank within the Crystal Valley Ranch neighborhood.
 The applicants state that the cell tower is needed in order to address gaps in current service coverage.
-Wireless Use by Special Review (UBSR) applications for new cell towers require public hearing before the Planning Commission who shall review the proposed plan and provide a recommendation to Town Council.
+Applications for new cell towers are a Wireless Use by Special Review-Site Development Plan.
+As such, Town Council shall review and make a decision upon the application after review and a recommendation by Planning Commission.